5 min read · Cost

 Quick Answers

-Major fire-event smoke damage may be covered as fire damage; routine particulate accumulation isn't.
+Major fire-event smoke damage may be covered as fire damage under many policies, but routine particulate accumulation is ordinary maintenance and isn't.
+Check your specific policy terms.

 Sources